 · less support at home.

-Complex family situations may also prevent children from flourishing.
-Any or all of these factors can result the in a poorer ability to read, comprehend, write and calculate.
+Complex family situations also commonly prevent children from flourishing.
+Any or all of these factors can result in a poorer ability to read, comprehend, write and calculate.
 These key skills impact upon the learning of foundation subjects, particularly in inability to read fluently.

 The Pupil Premium is funding in addition to the school's budget.
 Schools are free to decide how to allocate this funding to best support the raising of attainment for the most vulnerable pupils.